SAT grammar can be a daunting experience for the most fluent students, leave alone for

 and provides detailed background so that these concepts are easier to absorb.

-Provides a comprehensive list of SAT Idioms (Over 200 Idioms tested in the SAT)
+comprehensive list of SAT Idioms (Over 200 Idioms tested in the SAT)

 Over 150 unique Improving Sentences Questions with explanatory answers.